twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * Checkbox: **Remove Knees** (version 3.0) – The checkbox was dropped after version 4.0.

 ### Glyph Properties (`TGLYPHPROPERTIESFORM`)
-Version 4.0 until 4.5 includes a text box which showed the number of contours.
+Version 4.0 until 4.5 includes a text box which was intended to show the number of contours.

 ### Composite Glyph Properties (`TCOMPOSITEGLYPHPROPERTIESFORM`)
 * Text box with glyph indexes (version 3.0 until 6.5) – It is located at the top right corner.